ryanallen/words-of-my-perfect-teacher/README.md

 [^122]: We have chosen 'Surabhibhadra' as one possible Sanskrit reconstruction of the Tibetan *bde spyod bzang po*, the name of the king for whom <a href="#nāgārjuna">Nāgārjuna</a> wrote this text.
 In fact, although most accounts agree that he was a close friend and patron of <a href="#nāgārjuna">Nāgārjuna</a>, the king's identity in historical terms remains uncertain.
 He was probably of the Satavahana line of kings in Andhra, and while some scholars identify him with Gautamiputra Satakarni, who reigned at the <a href="#beginning">beginning</a> of the 2nd century A.D., others have called him Udayana or Udayi, or identified him with the kings Yajnasri or Vikramaditya.

 [^123]: We have not been able to clarify this phrase. *srog* [means](#means) the life force which supports heat and consciousness, or the breath.
 It seems that Surabhibhadra was the patron of [Nāgārjuna](#nāgārjuna), who provided him with an elixir of life.
 If that was the case, perhaps the son, to kill his father, decided to kill [Nāgārjuna](#nāgārjuna) to prevent him from giving him the elixir.

+[^124]: According to legend, [Nāgārjuna](#nāgārjuna)'s head and body took the form of two large stones some distance apart (at Nagarjunakonda in South India) which gradually draw closer over the centuries.
+When they reunite, [Nāgārjuna](#nāgārjuna) will come to life again.

 [^temp-1]: The <a href="#obscurations">obscurations</a> of <a href="#negative-emotions">negative emotions</a> and <a href="#concept-obscurations">conceptual obscurations</a>. "<a href="#obscurations">Obscurations</a>" <a href="#means">means</a> factors that cover and obscure our <a href="#buddha-nature">Buddha nature</a>.